CincyPowerShell/June_Psug/PITCHME.md

 It "outputs a number" { Get-Number -Number 1 | Should Be 1 }

 # fails
-t "outputs a number" { Get-Number -Number 1 | Should Be 2 }
+It "outputs a number" { Get-Number -Number 1 | Should Be 2 }
 ```

 +++